strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 # DigitalOcean Droplets

-This is a step-by-step guide for deploying a Strapi project to [DigitalOcean](https://www.digitalocean.com/) Droplet.
+This is a step-by-step guide for deploying a Strapi project to a [DigitalOcean](https://www.digitalocean.com/) Droplet.
 If you want to deploy your Strapi project from GitHub, you can deploy to DigitalOcean's Platform as a Service (PaaS) called [App Platform](/dev-docs/deployment/digitalocean-app-platform).

 :::tip
 Follow the setup instructions in the order they are presented below.